valeriupredoi/bgcval2/README.md

 which should print the module information and instructions on how to run the tool.

-On the jasmin computational system, members of the esmeval working group should be able to run the debug analysis script:
+On the JASMIN computational system (HPC), members of the `esmeval` working group should be able to run the debug analysis script:
 ```
 analysis_compare -y input_yml/debug.yml
 ```